 Many of the readings for 11.015J/21H104J are in special readers, one for each topic, available in the Rotch and Humanities Libraries, where students are free to make their own copies.
 For the first three units, readers can also be purchased at the Copy Center.
-One paperback is recommended for purchase:
+In addition, students should download one article (by Alfred Young, on the Boston Tea Party) from JStor, an electronic journal repository accessible via the MIT Libraries website, make photocopies of another (Dubofsky, on the Lawrence Textile strike) from a copy in the Rotch and Humanities libraries, and purchase one paperback book: